falcosecurity/falco/proposals/20200506-artifacts-scope-part-1.md

 **image**

-*OCI compliant container image hosted on dockerhub with tags for every release.*
+*OCI compliant container image hosted on dockerhub with tags for every release and the current master branch.*

 # Packages